qjlu404/chartdownloader/README.md

 then go to the same directory as the python script and type `python main.py` or `python3 main.py` or any way that works for you.

      install poppler with these instuctions: https://pdf2image.readthedocs.io/en/latest/installation.html#installing-poppler

+     idk why they made it as hard as possible to get poppler to work on windows but idk you're gonna have to find a way.